Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Spatially discretized cases and discrete microlocal analysis

 Discrete microlocal analysis takes place on an $N$-dependent Hilbert space called $H_N$, with operators $\op_N(a):H_N\to H_N$ playing the role of pseudodifferential operators.
 Such spaces and operators are easiest to define in a technical manner which directly relates them to those discussed in Section \ref{ss:microlocal}.
 For the reader new to microlocal analysis, however, \emph{it bears repeating that the spaces $H_N$ are finite-dimensional with a canonical orthonormal basis, and therefore can be viewed as equivalent to $\RR^{N^d}$, with the standard $\ell^2$ norm.} In this context, \emph{the operators $\op_N(a)$ are simply $N^d$-dimensional matrices, whose norm on $H_N$ is the standard spectral norm for matrices.}

-We now begin the definitions.
+We now begin with the definitions.
 Let $h=\frac{1}{2\pi N}$ for $N\in\NN$, and define the $N^d$-dimensional space where $\delta_{x=y}$ is the Dirac distribution at $y$.
 It can be shown that elements of $H_N$ are precisely the distributions on $\RR^d$ such that both they and their semiclassical Fourier transforms $\mathcal{F}_hu$ (see (\ref{eq:scft})) are periodic with period $1$.
 For notational convenience, define We decide by definition to have $(Q_n)$ be an orthonormal basis of $H_N$, which endows $H_N$ with a Hilbert space structure.
 Henceforth, we may represent operators on $H_N$ as $N^d$ by $N^d$ matrices in the basis $(Q_n)$.
 Such a representation is made especially natural by the fact that the semiclassical Fourier transform $\mathcal{F}_h$ acts as in the $(Q_n)$ basis as the discrete Fourier transform matrix $\mathcal{F}_N$.

 For those interested in geometric quantization, we also remark that the construction of $H_N$ is a specific example of the general geometric Toeplitz quantization studied by e.g. Deleporte \cite{Deleporte2019}.
 We now give an overview of the pseudodifferential calculus on $H_N$, which is outlined more extensively in the works by Christiansen–Zworski \cite{ChristiansenZworski2010}, Schenck \cite{Schenck2009}, and (in slightly more generality) Dyatlov–Jezequel \cite{DyatlovJezequel2021}, and which will suffice to discuss the spatial discretization in our context.
 Let $a\in \cinf(\TT^2)$.
 Then $a$ lifts to a doubly-periodic function $\tilde{a}$ on $T^*\RR^d$, which belongs to the symbol class $S$.
 Define This is a map from $H_N$ to itself that may also be given in coordinates by with

 Most results from standard pseudodifferential calculus carry over to $H_N$, see \cite{ChristiansenZworski2010}, \cite{DyatlovJezequel2021} for details.
-In particular, pseudodifferential operators on $H_N$ are bounded independently of $N$, with the bound given by the norm of their analogue on $L^2(\R^d)$. \begin{lem} Let $a\in\cinf(\TT^{2d})$, and let $\tilde a$ be the lift of $a$ to a periodic function on $T^*\RR^d$.
+In particular, pseudodifferential operators on $H_N$ are bounded independently of $N$, with the bound given by the norm of their analogue on $L^2(\R^d)$. \begin{lemma} Let $a\in\cinf(\TT^{2d})$, and let $\tilde a$ be the lift of $a$ to a periodic function on $T^*\RR^d$.
 Then